-An incomplete grade "1" may be given when an unforeseen emergency enrollment.
-If the student does not reprevents a student from completing the work in a course.
+An incomplete grade "I" may be given when an unforeseen emergency prevents a student from completing the work in a course.
 The "I" must be converted to a performance grade (one with a grade point value) within ninety days after the first day of classes in the subsequent regular semester.
 If the work is not completed after ninety days, the "I" is converted to a performance grade.

 An Incomplete Contract is used to convert an incomplete grade to a performance grade and states the requirements for the satisfactory completion of the course.
-The Incomplete Contract must be agreed upon and signed by the instructor, the a cumulative grade point average of student and the division chairperson and submitted with the final grade report.
+The Incomplete Contract must be agreed upon and signed by the instructor, the student and the division chairperson and submitted with the final grade report.
 When an Incomplete Contract must be submitted without the student's signature, the instructor must include a statement indicating that the student is aware of and in agreement with the contract.